-The purpose of this study is to investigate whether the bacterial population of the GI tract may be a contributing factor to the onset of immune-mediated hemolytic anemia in dogs.
+The purpose of this study is to investigate whether the bacterial population of the GI tract may be a contributing factor to the onset of immune-mediated hemolytic anemia or thrombocytopenia in dogs.

 Evaluating safety and anti-cancer activity of oral PAC-1 used with hydroxyurea for canine meningioma